ldw200012/YOLOV5_DuckieBot/README.md

       From now on, you need to remember the "<b>link</b>" provided by Roboflow.
 (Choose 'Terminal' among 'Jupyter/Terminal/Raw URL')

 ### B. Train dataset
-1. Go into the '/content' folder in this git repository.
+1. Go into the '/content' folder in this git repository and clean it.

        $ cd Duckietown_YOLOv5/content
+       $ rm -rf *

 2. Clone a git repository below